arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/tutorials/smart-garden-project/smart-garden-project.md

 ***In this dashboard, we have also added a chart widget for each of the variables we monitor.***

-- **Watering:** to activate the pump, click on the switch widget on the dashboard.
+**Watering:** to activate the pump, do the following:
+- Select number of seconds that you want the pump to run for.
+- Click on the switch widget.
+The pump will now run for `x` amount of seconds, and then it will turn off.
+- You can also activate the pump through the MKR IoT Carrier.
+This is done via the touch buttons.

-- **Moisture:** monitor the moisture of your plant: if it is low, turn on the pump, and watch the moisture levels rise!
+**Moisture:** monitor the moisture of your plant: if it is low, turn on the pump, and watch the moisture levels rise!

-- **Temperature:** check temperature levels.
+**Temperature:** check temperature levels.
 Note that this may be inaccurate if placed directly in a sunny window!

-- **Humidity:** measure the relative humidity of your room.
+**Humidity:** measure the relative humidity of your room.
 Some plants like it dry; some doesn't!

 ## Conclusion